Knowledgeable Louisville, KY Drunk Driving Accident Lawyer

 were killed by drunk drivers in Kentucky alone.
 Many thousands more were seriously injured.
 Still, though, 1.5 percent of Kentucky residents report that they have driven after drinking too much in the last 30 days.

-Driving under the influence of drugs or alcohol is not only extremely perilous, it is also against the law.
+Driving under the influence of drugs or alcohol is not only extremely perilous, but it is also against the law.
 Yet, an estimated 30 million Americans admit to driving under the influence of alcohol within the last year, while 10 million Americans admit to driving under the influence of drugs within the last year.
-Each of these drivers puts those around them into immediate danger.
+Each of these drivers puts those around them in immediate danger.

 Whether you were in a different car than the drunk driver or in the same car as the drunk driver, you may be owed compensation from all responsible parties following a DUI crash and injury.
 Compensation for damages could include:

 - Property damages

 - Disability and loss of quality of life

 - Wrongful death

 is dedicated to helping the victims of drug and alcohol-related traffic accidents.
 Even if you are unsure of who was at fault for your crash, Louisville DUI accident attorney, Seth Gladstein, can help you understand your case and your best options for legal action.
 Contact us today

 Contact Gladstein Law Firm today online or by calling 502-791-9000.

 Driving Under The Influence of Drugs or Alcohol: Quick Facts